18F/handbook/pages/general-information-and-resources/san-francisco.md

 with lots of food and drink options near 50 UN Plaza.

-If you’re looking for people to eat with or suggesting an outing, use the keyword `sfeats` in [#sf](https://gsa-tts.slack.com/archives/sf).
+If you’re looking for people to eat with or suggesting an outing, use the keyword `sfeats` in {% slack_channel "sf" %}.
 (This is an alternative to `@here`, which is intrusive for people who want to screen out those notifications).
-You can also add that to your [Slack highlight words](https://get.slack.help/hc/en-us/articles/201398467-Highlight-word-notifications) to be notified when other people are talking about food.
+You can also add that to your
+[Slack highlight words](https://get.slack.help/hc/en-us/articles/201398467-Highlight-word-notifications)
+to be notified when other people are talking about food.